 The chance of developing these antibodies depends on the drug.
-It happens to 2-5% of people on Avonex, 12-25% on Rebif and to 25-35% on Extavia and Betaferon.
+It happens to 2-5% of people on Avonex and 12-25% on Rebif.
 It happens to less than 1% on Plegridy.

 When should I stop taking this drug?

 Beta interferons are meant to be taken long term.
 If a beta interferon is controlling your MS well and side effects aren't a problem, you should be able to take it for years.